113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Listing users who are invited from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_list}

-If you've invited Dedicated environment users to your {{site.data.keyword.cloud_notm}} account with the [**`invite-users-to-public`** command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
-Invited users that have an existing IBMid has a status of ACTIVE.
-Invited users that didn't have an existing IBMid has a status of either PENDING or ACTIVE depending on whether they've accepted the invitation to the account yet.
+If you invite Dedicated environment users to your {{site.data.keyword.cloud_notm}} account with the [**`invite-users-to-public`** command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
+Invited users with an existing IBMid have an ACTIVE status.
+Invited users that didn't have an existing IBMid have a status of either PENDING or ACTIVE, depending on whether the invitation was accepted.
 To list the users in your {{site.data.keyword.cloud_notm}} account:

 ```
 cf ba invite-users-status -apikey=public_api_key